ajgorhoe/IGLib.workspace.doc.codedoc/README.md

 * `generate_iglib_with_sources.ps1` includes source code in the generated documentation. functions, classes, properties, etc., are linked to their definition of syntax-highlighted source code represented in HTML.
 Conversely, entities in code are back-linked to their documentation, which is a truly powerful feature that makes navigation easy.
 * `generate_igliball_with_sources.ps1` creates documentation for extended set of sources, with source code included.

-For additional information, you can also check the readme file of the above container repository for information about how to properly clone and use IGLib repositories.

-For more information, see the documentation from IGLib base repository located at:
+For additional information, you can also check the readme file of the above container repository (e.g., for information about how to properly clone and use IGLib repositories).
+Useful informatoin can also be found in the `README.md` file of IGLib base repository located at:

 > *https://github.com/ajgorhoe/IGLib.workspace.base.iglib.git*